Buildstarted/buildstarted.com/_posts/2010-08-30-openid-login-database-schema.md

 }
 </code></pre>

-<p>I actually do two different logins based on whether or not it's an OpenId user.
-If it's an OpenId User I automagically create a new user save it and return the new user (unless it has an existing login associated with it already)</p>
+I actually do two different logins based on whether or not it's an OpenId user.
+If it's an OpenId User I automagically create a new user save it and return the new user (unless it has an existing login associated with it already)

-<h3>- Ben</h3>
+###- Ben